gardener/etcd-druid/docs/proposals/02-snapshot-compaction.md

 ```

 To solve the problem, proposal is:
-1. ETCDBR will take the first full snapshot after it starts main ETCD Process and snapshotter process.
+1. ETCDBR will take the first full snapshot after it starts main Etcd Process and snapshotter process.
 After taking the first full snapshot, snapshotter will continue taking full snapshots.
 On the other hand, ETCDBR compactor command will be run as periodic job in a separate pod and use the existing full or compacted snapshots to produce further compacted snapshots.
 Full snapshots and compacted snapshots will be named after same fashion.
 So, there is no need of any mechanism to choose which snapshots(among full and compacted snapshot) to consider as base snapshots.
 2. Flatten the directory structure of backup folder.
 Save all the full snapshots, delta snapshots and compacted snapshots under same directory/prefix.
 Restorer will restore from full/compacted snapshots and delta snapshots sorted based on the revision numbers in name (or timestamp if the revision numbers are equal).

 ##### **Proposed Directory Structure**